 And if the results of those choices do not live up to our hopes, dreams or expectations: we learn to make better choices.
-We change our actions and responses to stimulus.
+We change our actions and responses to stimuli.

 But, to do this, requires awareness.
-A mindfulness of our thoughts.
+Mindfulness of our thoughts.
 Recognising stimulus and reaction, two separate things.
 Rather than reacting (without fore-thought), we must respond (notice the stimulus and choose our response).
 Consciously choose the response – what will I think? say? feel? do?